Benefits and Services for Veterans

 We respect the experience you gained in the military.
-Our veterans education graduate programs allow you to build on your knowledge and successfully transition from service.
-Master’s programs grew from successful undergraduate programs so you can confidently integrate your expertise with what you’re learning.
-Popular graduate degrees among veterans are applied intelligence, criminal justice administration and organizational leadership:
+Our graduate programs allow you to build on your knowledge and successfully transition from service.
+Popular graduate degrees among veterans are Applied Intelligence, Criminal Justice Administration and Organizational Leadership:

 - Applied Intelligence Master of Science (M.S.)

 - Criminal Justice Administration Online Master of Science (M.S.)

 - Criminal Justice Administration Online 12-Credit Graduate Certificate

 - Organizational Leadership Online Master of Science (M.S.)

 - Organizational Leadership Online 9-Credit Graduate Certificate

 Our military friendly university also provides educational opportunities for undergraduates.
 Career transition programs cover a range of interests:

 - Certificates including our Municipal Police Training Academy